 Podocarpus National Park

-Podocarpus National Park lies in the extreme south of the country.
-It is home to the only native species of conifers in Ecuador, all part of the Podocarpus family.
-The trees, once heavily harvested, are difficult to see without hiring a guide or renting a car that can handle backcountry roads.
+Podocarpus National Park – in the far south of Ecuador – is home to the only native species of conifers in the country, all part of the Podocarpus family.
+The trees – once heavily harvested – are difficult to see without hiring a guide or renting a car that can handle backcountry roads.
 There are two main locations from which to access the park.
-The first is near the city of Loja, which includes a few short hiking trails to allow a brief introduction to the native flora and fauna.
-This part of the park is high altitude Sierra.
-The second entrance is near the town of Zamora, much further east, with a warmer climate and completely different plant and animal life.
+The first is near the city of Loja, which includes a few short hiking trails allowing for a brief introduction to the native flora and fauna.
+The second entrance is near the town of Zamora – much further east – with a warmer climate and completely different plant and animal life.